fsantanna/pingus/ceu/README.md

 }
 ```

-The class initializes the variable `pressed` to remember the first click (ln.
+The class first initializes the variable `pressed` to track the first click
-X1,X2), and the variable `press_time` to count the time since the first click
 (ln.
+X1,X2).
+It also initializes the variable `press_time` to count the time since the first
+click (ln.
 X3,X4).
 If another click occurs within 1 second, the class signals the double click to
 the application (ln.
 X7).
 Otherwise, the `pressed` and `press_time` state variables are reset (ln.